 My responsibility is to express opinions on these financial statements based on my audit.
-I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Governmental Auditing Standards, issued by the Comptroller of the United States.
+I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.